 You’ve made your holiday shopping list – checked it twice – and now you’re ready to hit the stores in search of deals.

-Early bird, night owl or anything in between, here are some tips, tricks and product recommendations for getting the most out of your shopping hours.
+Here are some tips and tricks for getting the most out of your shopping hours.

 Take care of yourself